MicrosoftDocs/security/security-docs/zero-trust/adopt/zero-trust-adoption-overview.md

 3. **Asset Management:** How do you choose to protect (govern) and administer (manage) these assets?
 4. **Asset Recovery:** How do you recover from compromise or loss of control of an asset (govern)?

 Each business scenario recommends how to take inventory as well as how to protect the assets and report on progress.
-While there is inevitably some overlap across the business scenarios, this adoption guidance attempts to simplify as much as possible by addressing asset types in predominantly one business scenario.
+While there's inevitably some overlap across the business scenarios, this adoption guidance attempts to simplify as much as possible by addressing asset types in predominantly one business scenario.

 ## Tracking progress